StirlingMarketingGroup/swoof/README.md

 ### Flags:

   - `-c` your connections file (default `~/.config/swoof/connections.yaml` on Linux, more info below)
+  - `-disable-tx` disables transactions for inserts, this will dramatically slow down imports
   - `-n` drop/create tables and triggers only, without importing data
   - `-p` prefix of the temp table used for initial creation before the swap and drop (default `_swoof_`)
   - `-r` value